sirech/homepage2/src/pages/articles/2022-04-27-making-a-microservice-more-resilient-against-downstream-failure/index.md

 ### The Caller's Perspective

-As a user, I need to instantiate a `SyncFallbackCache` and call the public method with the operation that I want to safeguard.
+As a user, I need to instantiate a `SyncFallbackCache` and call the public method with the operation I want to safeguard.

 ```java
 private SyncFallbackCache<Collection<SupplierUserPermission>> permissions;